Mike Kelley (artist): Exhibitions

-The Watermill Center staged an award-winning exhibition of Kelley's video and sound installations, as well as works from the "Kandor" series in 2012.
+The Watermill Center staged an exhibition of Kelley's video and sound installations, as well as works from the "Kandor" series in 2012.
 The Exhibition, "Mike Kelley: 1954-2012," was voted "Best show in a non-profit gallery or alternative space" in 2012 by the International Association of Art Critics.

 On October 13, 2013, the largest exhibition of Kelley's works opened in the MoMA PS1 in New York City.
-The exhibition titled, "Mike Kelley" included over 200 of his pieces from the 1970s until his death in 2012.
-This was the biggest exhibition of any kind that MoMA had organized since 1976.

-On December 14, 2015, a selection of Kelley's videos, from the sassy/melancholy Superman Recites Selections from 'The Bell Jar' and Other Works by Sylvia Plath (1999) to the threatening histrionics of Extracurricular Activity Projective Reconstruction #1 (Domestic Scene) (2000), as well as collaborative pieces, such as his minimalist exploration of sado-masochistic relationships in 100 Reasons (1991) – among others will be screened at REDCAT in Los Angeles.
+On December 14, 2015, a selection of Kelley's videos as well as collaborative pieces were screened at REDCAT in Los Angeles.
 From November 3 - December 23, 2016, Hauser & Wirth in New York showed "Mike Kelley: Memory Ware."

 A large-scale retrospective Ghost and Spirit devoted to Kelley, opened at the Bourse de Commerce in Paris, Pinault Collection in 2023 (October 13, 2023 - February 19, 2024).
-The exhibition was organized by Tate Modern, London in collaboration with the Pinault Collection, Paris, K21 – Kunstsammlung Nordrhein-Westfalen, Düsseldorf, and the Moderna Museet, Stockholm and will travel to all these venues after Paris.
+The exhibition was organized by Tate Modern, London in collaboration with the Pinault Collection, Paris, K21 – Kunstsammlung Nordrhein-Westfalen, Düsseldorf, and the Moderna Museet, Stockholm.
+The show travelled to all these venues after Paris, with the Tate Modern show (3 October 2024 – 9 March 2025) becoming the first major UK exhibition of Mike Kelley, receiving strong reviews from the Guardian & Telegraph.

 The Mike Kelley Foundation currently has the 1987 piece “Deodorized Central Mass with Satellites” On display at The Museum of Modern Art (MoMA), located in New York City.
 The piece itself features 13 hanging sculptures surrounding one large sculpture made from a varying assortment of stuffed animals stitched together, coded by color and with the faces sewn into the body of each sculpture.
 The piece was partially gifted to the MoMA by Peter M. Brant, of the Brant Foundation.